 - Ensure you have all essential documents and visas in place before departure

-- Early application for school places is advisable
+- If you move with your kids, early application for school places is advisable

 - Have up to three months’ rent available upfront to secure a rental property